Surgical Procedures: Glossectomy

 What is recovery like?

-Your care team will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention, and/or other conditions.
+Your care team will talk with you about the medications you will be taking, like those for pain, blood clot, infection, and constipation prevention, and/or other conditions.

-Your provider will talk to you about changes in your activity level, which depends on the surgery you had.
+Your provider will talk to you about changes in your activity level, which will depend on the surgery you had.

 What will I need at home?